lvzon/libsodium-python-examples/README.md

 The ctype-bindings here are a slightly extended version of [libnacl](https://github.com/saltstack/libnacl)'s [`__init__.py`](https://github.com/saltstack/libnacl/blob/master/libnacl/__init__.py), written by [Thomas S Hatch](https://github.com/thatch45) and others.
 See https://github.com/saltstack/libnacl for the original source code and higher-level bindings for Python.
-These bindings have been [merged into libnacl](https://github.com/saltstack/libnacl/pull/102) in September 2017, so you can use these examples with either the binding-file provided here, or a recent version of libnacl.
+The ctype-bindings provided here have been [merged into libnacl](https://github.com/saltstack/libnacl/pull/102) in September 2017, so to run the examples you can use either the binding-file provided here, or a recent version of libnacl.

 [Libsodium](https://download.libsodium.org/doc) is a modern C-library for encryption, decryption, signatures, password hashing and more, based on the algorithms in Daniel J. Bernstein's [NaCl](http://nacl.cr.yp.to/).